Evidential Perfusion Physics-Informed Neural Networks with Residual Uncertainty Quantification: Experiments

 \subsection{Datasets}

 We evaluated our method on three datasets: (i) a digital brain perfusion phantom dataset~\cite{aichert2013realistic,riordan2011validation} with known ground-truth perfusion and timing parameters across controlled noise and temporal sampling regimes, (ii) the ISLES 2018 benchmark~\cite{maier2017isles} (n=93) with 4D CTP and diffusion-weighted imaging (DWI) core masks (ROI evaluation), and (iii) a retrospective clinical cohort (n=42) with 4D CTP, DWI core masks, and AIF signals.
+AIF ground truth is from manual ROIs (clinical), RAPID-derived curves~\cite{de2023spatio} (ISLES), and the analytic curve (phantom); cohorts are partitioned at the patient level.
 The clinical scans were acquired with in-plane resolution ~0.4\,mm, slice thickness 10\,mm, temporal sampling interval ~2.5\,s (range 1.0--2.8\,s), and ~36 time points.